Quick Answer 🔍How many people use LinkedIn in 2024?

 The platform increases equitable access to employment worldwide and plays a critical role in decreasing the rate of global underemployment.

-810 million people are now on LinkedIn and this user count is expected to hit a billion in the next five years.
+Over 930 million people are now on LinkedIn and this user count is expected to hit a billion in the next few years.